besure94/Trivia-Game/README.md

 ## Known Bugs

 * If the user selects "Submit" without selecting an answer, the "Submit" button is hidden, and the user has to then refresh the page to search for another question.
 * I want to allow a user to search for more than one question at a time, and tally their correct and incorrect answers.
+Currently I cannot do this, as the page reloads after each answered question.

 ## License